-Pradaxa is an anticoagulant, or blood thinner, that is prescribed to prevent blood clots and reduce the risk of stroke in patients with non-valvular atrial fibrillation (abnormal heart rhythm), deep vein thrombosis (DVT), or pulmonary embolism (PE).
-Pradaxa was one of the first FDA approved alternative therapies to warfarin, a commonly prescribed anticoagulant, and gained popularity quickly because it requires less monitoring through regular blood tests and has fewer drug and food interactions than warfarin.
+Pradaxa is prescribed to prevent blood clots and reduce the risk of stroke in patients with a-fib (abnormal heart rhythm), deep vein thrombosis (DVT), or pulmonary embolism (PE).
+The blood thinner was one of the first FDA approved alternative therapies to warfarin, a commonly prescribed anticoagulant, and gained popularity quickly because it requires less monitoring through regular blood tests and has fewer drug and food interactions than warfarin.

 Common Pradaxa Side Effects